What is the best mantra book in 2022?

 Despite this omission, the book is still fascinating.

 This book is written by Savananda Radh.
 A spiritual leader, Radh is the founder of Yasodhara Ashram (a yoga retreat in British Columbia, Canada).
-In this book, Radh leads you through everything you need to know about mantras.
+In this book, Radh leads you through everything you need to know about them.

-- You’ll discover the science of mantras
+- You’ll discover the science

 - A biography of Swami Sivananda Radh